withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

 Any HTML file is valid Astro language.
 You can write any text inside HTML elements and Astro will render that **static** (unchanging) content to the page.
 But, you can do more with Astro than just regular HTML!

-We will use the top part of our `.astro` file, the component script, to add **dynamic** content to our page.
+You will use the top part of your `.astro` file, the component script, to add **dynamic** content to your page.
 This is content that depends on and is determined by **values defined elsewhere**, not static text typed directly into your element.

 ### Define and use a variable